ContextSwitchWang/DefinitionPullingToolSet/Spec.md

         wget, make, a bash compatible shell, perl (with module uri installed)

 #####      Optional:
         A haskell compiler, ghc perferrable.
+If you want to recompile.

 ###Basic Usage: